ulyssa/iamb.chat/src/configure.md

 ### Per-Profile Configuration

-Several of the sectioncs that you can place under the global configuration can also be placed within profile configurations to achieve per-profile values:
+Several of the sections that you can place under the global configuration can also be placed within profile configurations to achieve per-profile values:

 - `dirs`